CoetseeM/MichaelaCoetsee.github.io/README.md

 **_Technologies:_** Tableau and Excel

-**_Method:_** Imported and connected to NHS vaccination and deaths data.
+**_Method:_** Imported and connected to NHS vaccinations, addmissions and deaths data.
 Cleaned and transformed the data, created boxplots, area graphs, bar charts, line graphs, pie charts and UK geographical graphs.
 Interpreted findings and organised presentation slides to address each of the outlined goals using visulaisations.
-Conveyed findings to a non expert audience verbally using the created slides.
+Conveyed findings to a non-expert audience through a presentation using the created slides.

 **_Outcome:_** A presentation that I recieved a high distinction for (90%).